 Worked example 3

-Given the following pKa values: 2.0 for the C1 carboxyl group of an amino acid; 4.0 for a side chain carboxyl group; 9.5 for a α-amino group; and 12.5 for a guanidino group – the best estimate for the net charge of the peptide Glutamate-Glutamine-Arginine-Valine at pH = 12.5 is:
+Given the following pKa values: 2.0 for the C1 carboxyl group of an amino acid; 4.0 for a side-chain carboxyl group; 9.5 for an α-amino group; and 12.5 for a guanidino group – the best estimate for the net charge of the peptide Glutamate-Glutamine-Arginine-Valine at pH = 12.5 is: